D. Watkins

-Dwight "D." or "Doc" Watkins (born February 10) is a bestselling author, HBO writer, and lecturer at The University of Baltimore.
+Dwight "D." or "Doc" Watkins (born February 10) is an author, HBO writer, and professor at The University of Baltimore.

-Life

-Watkins is a lecturer at the University of Baltimore and New York Times bestselling author from East Baltimore.
+Watkins is a professor at the University of Baltimore and New York Times bestselling author from East Baltimore.

+Early life and education

 Watkins attended Paul Laurence Dunbar High School.
 At eighteen, after losing his brother and best friend, Watkins began to use and sell narcotics.
-After a handful of "fateful encounters" he used his illicit profits to buy a bar.
-Watkins beat addiction, the streets and graduated from Johns Hopkins University who inducted him into its prestigious Society of Scholars and named him a Distinguished Alumnus.
+After a handful of "fateful encounters", he used his illicit profits to buy a bar.
+Watkins beat addiction, the streets and graduated from Johns Hopkins University, which inducted him into its prestigious Society of Scholars and named him a Distinguished Alumnus.
 He married lawyer Caron Brace in August 2019.
-In 2020 Watkins won City Lit's Dambach Award for literary service.
+In 2020, Watkins won City Lit's Dambach Award for literary service.
 In 2021 Watkins received the MLA William Wilson Maryland Author Award.
-Watkins is the writer of Carmelo Anthony’s bestselling memoir Where Tomorrows Aren’t Promised: A memoir of Survival and Hope and staff writer on David Simon's HBO miniseries We Own This City.
+Watkins is the writer of Carmelo Anthony's bestselling memoir Where Tomorrows Aren't Promised: A Memoir of Survival and Hope and staff writer on David Simon's HBO miniseries We Own This City.

-Education

 Watkins holds a Masters in Education from Johns Hopkins University, and an MFA in creative writing from University of Baltimore.

+In 2024 Watkins was named a Gordon Parks Fellow.
+He also won a James Beard Media award for his Salon essay “Navigating the new sober boom, where a person’s sobriety is as unique as their fingerprint,” in addition to a Vernon Jarrett Medal for Journalistic Excellence.